-The requirements envisaged by the designation in terms of vinification methods, production areas, maximum yields of the grapes and their physical, chemical and organoleptic properties are listed in the so-called "product specifications" approved by the Italian Ministry for agricultural, food and forest policies.
+The requirements envisaged by the designation in terms of vinification methods, production areas, maximum yields of the grapes and their physical, chemical and organoleptic properties are listed in the "product specifications" approved by the Italian Ministry of agriculture, food sovereignty and forestry.

 The data relating to all of the vine-growing areas are logged into the "Schedario viticolo" (vine-growing Index) managed by the Autonomous Province of Trento (PAT).
-Based on the surface areas registered, the individual producers can claim their grapes as being D.O.C., I.G.T., varietal wine or table wine but only if their vineyards grow within the boundaries of the areas defined by the individual specifications.
+Based on the surface areas registered, the individual producers can claim their grapes as being D.O.C., I.G.T., but only if their vineyards grow within the boundaries of the areas defined by the individual specifications, varietal wine or table wine.

-The estates that can claim these designations must record the quantities they harvest, by no later than the 15th of December of each year, in a form called "Dichiarazione unica di vendemmia" (Single statement of harvest).
+The estates that can claim these designations must record the quantities they harvest, by no later than the 30th of November of each year, in a form called "Dichiarazione di vendemmia" (Statement of harvest).